 Nine years in the same little van

-She's white.
-She has a dent over the left rear wheel from a parking incident that wasn't my fault but was definitely my problem.
+White, 2012, name's Pearl.
+Dent over the left rear wheel from a parking incident in 2019 that wasn't my fault but was definitely my problem.
 She is, in the deepest sense of the word, mine.

 Clients ask me, pretty often, why I haven't "upgraded."
-It's a fair question.
+Fair question.
 A bigger van would let me carry more.
 A newer one would break down less.
-A wrapped one would be a traveling billboard.
-All of that is true, and I've done the math on all of it, and every year I do the math again and end up in the same place.
+A wrapped one would be a rolling billboard.
+All of that's true and I've done the math — every spring I do the math again and end up in the same place.

-What actually matters in a detail business is the craft, the reliability, and the relationship.
-The van is a toolbox on wheels.
-A toolbox doesn't need to be pretty.
-It needs to start in the morning and carry what you need to where the work is.
+What actually matters in a detail business is the craft, the reliability of the craft, and the relationship.
+Van's a toolbox on wheels.
+Toolbox doesn't need to be pretty.
+Needs to start in the morning and carry what you need to where the work is.

 — Rosa